web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoring 1.2 community reflection.md

 # Community feedback x our Scoring model 1.2 version.

-**Main goal**: to have an MVP on how non-techies could analyze if the project is private or not.
+**Main goal**: to have an MVP on how non-techies could analyze if the project is private or not (think of "IMDB" or "L2beat" for privacy)

 **Sub-goal**: to have a more objective scoring model made in collaboration with the privacy community.